yuki-konn/capstone-project-level-3/README.md

 Capstone Level 3 Project

-Folder Structure

-- Capstone Project Folder
-  - docs
+Folders with folders inside.

-  - res
+- assets
   - fonts
   - images
+- src
+  - controllers
+  - modules
+  - utils
+  - Views

 Made with HTML, React JS, Bootstrap, and SASS.<br>
 API used [OpenTDB](https://opentdb.com/api_config.php)

 # NOTES

-In the index.html there is one inline and internal style.
+In the index.html there is one internal style.
+In the Home.js there is one inline style.

 # TO DO

-1. Fix `usemap` for banner that broke after switching to react.
-2. Fix alert not dismissing in `handleClickAddCart.js`
+1. Fix alert not dismissing in `handleClickAddCart.js`
-3. Make 404 error page load when url is incorrect.
+2. Make 404 error page load when url is incorrect.
-4. Create global header and footer.